SirBlank/Spring-2023-INFO330-Final-Project/README.txt

 -Or-

-There is an existing collisions database in the repo, and you can access it by unzipping the collisions.zip file.
+There is an existing collisions database in the repo, and you can access it by unzipping the collisions.zip file to the same directory as the repo.